fiberinc/manually/shopify/README.md

 - On the other hand, Shopify delivers webhooks "at-least-once", so requests are often duplicated.
 This is a common source of bugs in webhooks handlers.

-  - How do we implement idempotency at scale, to prevent updating? (hint: You may have to save the IDs of each webhook that has been processed.)
+  - How do we implement idempotency at scale, to prevent updating? (hint: You may have to create a table of ShopifyWebhooks to store each webhook that has been received.)

 - Shopify removes webhooks when delivery fails several times.